Robert Smalls: Sailing to freedom

 Michael Bouleware Moore can trace his family’s roots back more than a century, to his great great grandfather, Robert Smalls.

-Congressman James Clyburn (R-SC) credits Smalls with being the most consequential South Carolinian — back or white — in history.
+Congressman James Clyburn (R-SC) credits Smalls with being the most consequential South Carolinian — black or white — in history.

 Born a slave: